How the Trust for Public Land Is Improving Quality of Life for Millions.

 Turning schoolyards into community greenspaces, and so much more.

-Before April 2021, roughly 27,000 residents in a southern Philadelphia neighborhood didn’t have a park (or any greenspace at all) within a 10-minute walk.
+Before April 2021, roughly 27,000 residents in a South Philly neighborhood didn’t have a park (or any greenspace at all) within a 10-minute walk.
 It’s an issue common to densely populated urban areas around the country.
-A 2018 study found that 100 million Americans, including 28 million kids, don’t have a park or greenspace within 10 minutes of walking distance.
+Data from Trust for Public Land show that 100 million Americans, including 28 million kids, don’t have a park or greenspace within 10 minute walk from home.
+And in a section of South Philly, 27,000 residents didn’t have a park within a 10-minute walk of home and very few trees.
 Consider that statistic against the positive impacts that greenspaces have on mental and physical health, and you’ve created a serious need.

-With input from the students, the revitalized schoolyard space now has brightly colored play structures surrounded by shade trees, community gathering spaces, and rain gardens that sit in front of a giant mural depicting the many cultures of the school community woven together.
-Like all schoolyards transformed by the Trust for Public Land (TPL), the new space at Southwark stays open after school hours and on the weekends, providing a welcome greenspace for all members of the community.
+With input from the students, the revitalized schoolyard space now has brightly colored play structures surrounded by shade trees, community gathering spaces, and rain gardens with a shaded maker-space constructed from recycled school desks and a “chill out” space surrounded by lavender and other botanicals selected for their calming benefits.
+On the opposite side of the school, a giant mural depicts the many cultures of the school community woven together.
+Like all schoolyards transformed by Trust for Public Land (TPL), the new space at Southwark stays open after school hours and on the weekends, providing a welcome greenspace for all members of the community.
 And those fourth graders?
 They learned a whole lot about climate change and landscape design along the way.

 One Schoolyard at a Time

-“We’ve seen that communities that come together to build a park are more resilient,” he adds, “and achieve multiple benefits like better health, lower crime, and higher voter participation.”
+“We’ve seen that communities that come together to build a park are more resilient,” she adds, “and achieve multiple benefits like better health, lower crime, and higher voter participation.”

 They also help communities become more resilient to weather extremes.
 When an urban area doesn’t have a park or green space of any sort, it’s more vulnerable to the effects of climate change.
-“With the schoolyards program,” says Hirsch, “we’re changing cracked asphalt to greenspace, which reduces temperatures.”
+“With the schoolyards program,” says Denk, “we’re changing cracked asphalt to greenspace, which puts nature back to work to cool the air and clean the water.”

 Beyond Schools and into State and National Parks